gratipine/gratipine.github.io/_posts/2021-11-22-intro-to-ci-pipelines.md

 ---
-title: "How to do a python CI pipeline on Github"
+title: "How to create a python CI pipeline on Github"
 date: 2021-11-22 19:59:00 -0000
 categories: how-to
 ---